ahmetak4n/security-tool-box/README.md

 # security-tool-box

-Security Tool Box is a container image that it has been builded via apko and melange.
-It's useful while source code analysis because you can easly access a bunch of tool with single docker image.
-Also it is very useful in CI/CD process.
+Security Tool Box is a container image that it contains a bunch of security tools.
+We are providing two different images.
+STB RED for red teamss and STB GREEN for devsecops teams.
+## STB RED
+It is useful for security testing.
+Small and easy to use.
+You just need docker to use.
 It contains following tools:
 - **Development**
   - Git
   - Pip3